OpenEvalProject/evals/manuscripts/elife-40048/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/40048/elife-40048-fig4-v2.jpg)

 **Figure 4.:** (A) Chemical structure of the NHE inhibitor EMD87580.
 (B and C) EMD87580 increases the Reelin-induced surface expression of Apoer2 in ApoE4-treated neurons in a dose-dependent manner.
 Primary neurons were pre-treated with EMD87580 at the indicated concentrations and then incubated with Reelin with or without cell-derived ApoE4.
 Surface and total Apoer2 levels were analyzed by immunoblotting.
 (D and E) The effect of EMD87580 on Reelin-induced Apoer2 trafficking in the presence of ApoE3 or ApoE4.
 Primary neuronal cells were treated with EMD87580, Reelin and either ApoE3- or ApoE4-conditioned media.
 (F and G) Bafilomycin, a proton pump inhibitor, counteracts the effect of EMD87580 on Apoer2 recycling in a dose-dependent manner.
 Primary neurons were pre-treated with or without bafilomycin in the presence or absence of EMD87580 and subsequently incubated with ApoE4 and Reelin.
 Surface and total Apoer2 levels were analyzed by immunoblotting.
 (H and I) Bafilomycin shifts the EMD87580 dose response curve of Apoer2 surface expression.
 All values are expressed as mean ±SEM from three independent experiments. *p<0.05, **p<0.01, ***p<0.001.
-Statistical analysis was performed using one-way ANOVA and Dunnett’s post-hoc test (C, E and G) or Student’s t-test (I).10.7554/eLife.40048.011Figure 4—source data 1.
+Statistical analysis was performed using one-way ANOVA and Dunnett’s post-hoc test (C, E and G) or Student’s t-test (I).

-## shRNA knockdown of NHE6 is sufficient to restore normal Apoer2 trafficking
+### shRNA knockdown of NHE6 is sufficient to restore normal Apoer2 trafficking

 More than 10 different NHEs exist in mammals (Fuster and Alexander, 2014), which function in intracellular, organellar and extracellular pH regulation in all cells of the body and in a variety of organs.
 EMD87580, as most other commercially available NHE inhibitors, was developed with the goal of inhibiting NHE1 (Chen et al., 2004) and its ability to cross inhibit other NHE forms is unknown.
 Because ApoE4 blocks Apoer2 and glutamate receptor recycling, and the early endosome is the first acidic organelle ApoE4 encounters during endocytosis, we suspected that the effect of EMD87580 to restore normal receptor trafficking is due to NHE6 inhibition.
 However, we could not exclude that other vesicular NHEs, in particular the NHE9, which resides in the Golgi and the late endosome, participate in the release of the recycling block.
 To determine whether NHE6 inhibition is sufficient to restore normal Apoer2 recycling, we used shRNAs designed against all the vesicular NHEs present in intracellular compartments which ApoE and Apoer2 might encounter during their passage through the recycling pathway.
 Figure 5A–D shows that of all NHEs (1 and 5 through 9) that were targeted by shRNA inhibition, only NHE6-specific shRNAs were able to completely restore Apoer2 expression at the plasma membrane in the presence of ApoE4 (Figure 5A, lane 6, 5C, lanes 8, 10, 12, and quantified in Panels B and D).
 Three different shRNAs directed against NHE6 were used in Figure 5C and D. None of the shRNAs directed against NHE1, 5, 7, 8 or 9 had any effect on surface Apoer2 expression, neither in the absence of ApoE4 or in its presence.

 ![Figure 5.](https://cdn.elifesciences.org/articles/40048/elife-40048-fig5-v2.jpg)

 **Figure 5.:** (A and C) shRNA knockdown of NHE6, but not other NHEs (NHE1, 5, 7, 8, 9) restores ApoE4-impaired Apoer2 recycling.
 Lentivirus-mediated shRNAs targeting NHE1, 5, 6, 7, 8, or 9 were applied to primary neurons.
 Cells were then treated with ApoE4-conditioned media and Reelin, and cell surface and total Apoer2 were determined by immunoblotting.
 Arrows indicate conditions with restored Apoer2 surface levels.
 Three different shRNA constructs against NHE6 showed significant attenuation of Apoer2 cell surface levels (shNHE6 a, b, c).
 (B and D) Quantitative analysis of (A) and (C).
 All data are expressed as mean ±SEM of three independent experiments. ***p<0.001.
-Statistical analysis was performed using Student’s t-test (B and D).10.7554/eLife.40048.013Figure 5—source data 1.
+Statistical analysis was performed using Student’s t-test (B and D).

-## shRNA knockdown of NHE6 restores normal trafficking of Apoer2, AMPA and NMDA receptors in the presence of ApoE4
+### shRNA knockdown of NHE6 restores normal trafficking of Apoer2, AMPA and NMDA receptors in the presence of ApoE4

 Next, we determined whether shRNA-mediated inhibition of NHE6 function would also restore the normal recycling of AMPA and NMDA-type glutamate receptors in primary neurons treated with ApoE4 and Reelin.
 Three different shRNAs which efficiently reduced NHE6 protein expression by at least 90% (Figure 6A) and a scrambled control shRNA were used in the receptor surface recycling assay (Figure 6B, lanes 4 – 8).
 Pharmacological inhibition of NHE function with EMD87580 was used as a control (lane 3).
 EMD87580 and the NHE6-specific shRNAs completely restored Apoer2 and glutamate receptor surface expression, while the scrambled shRNA had no effect (Panel B and quantified in Panels C-F).
 These findings suggested that NHE6 inhibition might be effective in restoring a normal synaptic response in ApoE4 targeted replacement mice, which we have previously shown are completely resistant to long-term potentiation (LTP) enhancement by Reelin (Chen et al., 2010; Lane-Donovan et al., 2014).

 ![Figure 6.](https://cdn.elifesciences.org/articles/40048/elife-40048-fig6-v2.jpg)

 **Figure 6.:** (A) Lentiviral shRNA knockdown efficiency of NHE6 protein expression in primary rat cortical neurons.
 (B) Lentiviral shRNA directed against NHE6 restores the ApoE4-induced trafficking deficits of surface receptors.
 Primary cortical neurons were infected with three different lentiviral shRNAs directed against NHE6 (shNHE6 a, b and c; lanes 6–7) or scrambled shRNA control (lanes 4, 5).
 Infected cultures were treated without (lanes 1 and 4) or with (lanes 2, 3, 5–8) cell-derived ApoE4 and Reelin (all lanes) and the cell surface biotinylation assay was performed for Apoer2, GluN2B, GluA1 and GluA2/3.
 (D–F) Quantitative analysis of immunoblot signal from (B).
 All data are expressed as mean ±SEM from three independent experiments. *p<0.05, **p<0.01, ***p<0.001.
-Statistical analysis was performed using one-way ANOVA and Dunnett’s post-hoc test (C–F).10.7554/eLife.40048.015Figure 6—source data 1.
+Statistical analysis was performed using one-way ANOVA and Dunnett’s post-hoc test (C–F).

-## Pharmacological NHE inhibition restores Reelin-enhanced LTP in the presence of ApoE4
+### Pharmacological NHE inhibition restores Reelin-enhanced LTP in the presence of ApoE4

 To test if restored glutamate receptor trafficking by NHE6 inhibition improves synapse function, we measured hippocampal LTP in acute slices of human ApoE targeted replacement mice: ApoE3-knockin (ApoE3-KI) and ApoE4-knockin (ApoE4-KI).
 Mice were treated with or without EMD87580 by simultaneous intraperitoneal and intranasal application, the brains were subsequently harvested and electrophysiological field recordings were performed.
 We chose to complement the intraperitoneal injections with intranasal delivery since EMD87580, as all existing guanidine-based NHEs, have poor blood-brain-barrier penetration and intranasal delivery of small molecules and peptides including insulin has been shown to increase their biological effect in the brain (Grassin-Delyle et al., 2012).
 Consistent with previous results (Rönicke et al., 2009), we found that EMD87580 increased input-output (I/O) ratios in the ApoE3-KI mice (Figure 7A).
 In the ApoE4-KI mice, baseline I/O ratios were higher and did not respond to EMD87580 (Figure 7B).
 As shown previously (Durakoglugil et al., 2009), LTP was increased in ApoE3-KI slices treated with Reelin (Figure 7C).
 ApoE3-KI slices treated with EMD87580 also showed increased LTP (Figure 7C).
 Interestingly, Reelin and EMD87580 have no additional synergistic effect and in fact increase LTP to a lesser extent than either EMD or Reelin alone.
 As shown previously (Durakoglugil et al., 2009), Reelin had no effect on LTP in ApoE4-KI slices (Figure 7D).
 In contrast to ApoE3-KI, ApoE4-KI slices treated with EMD87580 exhibited reduced LTP.
 Importantly, ApoE4-KI slices with EMD87580 readily responded to Reelin, and LTP was increased.
 Therefore, on the ApoE4 knockin background, EMD87580 restores electrophysiological parameters comparable to the ApoE3 and wild-type background.

 ![Figure 7.](https://cdn.elifesciences.org/articles/40048/elife-40048-fig7-v2.jpg)

 **Figure 7.:** Mice were pre-treated with EMD87580 in vivo and acute hippocampal slices were subsequently analyzed by recording extracellular field potentials (A and B) Input-output curves are shown for ApoE3-KI (A) and ApoE4-KI (B).
 (A) ApoE3-KI slices treated with Reelin or treated with EMD87580 and Reelin exhibited increased I/O slopes compared to control (Ctrl: 1.127 ± 0.18; EMD87580: 1.653 ± 0.15; Reelin: 1.97 ± 0.14; Reelin and EMD87580: 2.23 ± 0.16; F = 9.567, p<0.05).
 (B) I/O curves were increased in ApoE4-KI slices at baseline (1.86 ± 0.16) compared to ApoE3-KI control (1.127 ± 0.18).
 Neither EMD87580 nor Reelin significantly affected the I/O slopes in ApoE4-KI slices (EMD: 1.705 ± 0.10; Reelin: 1.43 ± 0.09; Reelin and EMD: 1.67 ± 0.09; F = 1.8, p=0.14).
 (C and D) Results from LTP recordings in ApoE3-KI (C) and ApoE4-KI (D).
 Representative traces before (solid line) and 40 min after (dashed line) theta-burst stimulation (TBS) for each treatment paradigm are shown in the top panels.
 Bottom panels depict LTP recordings and quantification of average LTP responses between 40 and 60 min after TBS (bar graphs).
 (C) ApoE3-KI slices treated with Reelin (152.4% ± 21.69, n = 5) and EMD87580 (149.30 ± 25.29, n = 7) had increased LTP compared to control slices (109.7% ± 9.7, n = 6).
 Combined Reelin treatment with EMD87580 increased LTP (129.4 ± 17.6, n = 7) compared to control.
 (D) Untreated ApoE4-KI slices showed enhanced LTP (140.80% ± 10.5, n = 12) when compared to untreated ApoE3-KI slices (109.7% ± 9.7, n = 6).
 ApoE4-KI slices treated with Reelin did not further potentiate LTP (134.70% ± 9.63, n = 14), whereas ApoE4-KI slices treated with EMD87580 exhibited reduced LTP (102 ± 11.9, n = 14).
 ApoE4-KI slices with EMD87580 show increased LTP when treated with Reelin (136.30 ± 11.87, n = 15) as compared to EMD87580 treatment alone.
-Open circles: no additions; Open squares: Reelin alone; Gray diamonds: EMD87580 alone; Filled triangles: Reelin and EMD87580 treated.10.7554/eLife.40048.017Figure 7—source data 1.
+Open circles: no additions; Open squares: Reelin alone; Gray diamonds: EMD87580 alone; Filled triangles: Reelin and EMD87580 treated.

-## NHE inhibition counteracts Aβ-induced LTP suppression in ApoE4-KI mice
+### NHE inhibition counteracts Aβ-induced LTP suppression in ApoE4-KI mice

 These data suggest that endosomal NHE inhibition can neutralize the effect of ApoE4 on vesicle trafficking and concomitant synaptic dysfunction.
 Can it also reverse the persistent synaptic suppression caused by oligomeric β-amyloid in the presence of ApoE4?
 Aβ42 oligomers potently suppress synaptic potentiation (Townsend et al., 2006), but this can be averted by preincubation of hippocampal slices with Reelin, which can by itself potentiate the synapse and thus counteract the Aβ induced suppression (Durakoglugil et al., 2009).
 In Figure 8, we repeated these experiments again in the absence as well as in the presence of EMD87580.
 As we had found previously, AD patient brain extracts containing Aβ oligomers, but not control brain extracts, potently suppressed LTP in hippocampal slices from ApoE3-KI and in ApoE4-KI mice.
 Reelin prevented this suppression in the ApoE3 slices, while the slices from ApoE4 mice were almost completely resistant to Reelin and LTP remained suppressed (Figure 8, solid triangles in Panels A and B).
 By striking contrast, this LTP suppression in the presence of Aβ and Reelin in ApoE4 slices was completely abolished when the slices were perfused with EMD87580 for 4 hr prior to LTP induction.
 In data not shown here we observed at 30-min preperfusion with EMD87580 a trend toward alleviating the ApoE4-mediated Reelin resistance that was, however, not yet significant.
 This may suggest that relief of the ApoE4 endosomal recycling block requires some time, perhaps to ‘flush out’ the vesicles that are already stuck and clog up the recycling route.

 ![Figure 8.](https://cdn.elifesciences.org/articles/40048/elife-40048-fig8-v2.jpg)

 **Figure 8.:** (A–D) Treatment of hippocampal slices with AD brain extracts impairs long-term potentiation (LTP) in ApoE3-KI and ApoE4-KI mice.
 Reelin can attenuate the LTP deficits induced by AD extracts in ApoE3-KI, but not ApoE4-KI mice.
 Inhibition of NHE counteracts the LTP deficits induced by AD extract in ApoE4-KI mice.
 Hippocampal slices were prepared from 2- to 3-month-old ApoE3-KI and ApoE4-KI mice.
 Extracellular field recordings were performed in slices treated with AD brain extract, Reelin and/or EMD87580.
 Control slices were treated with control brain extract.
 Theta burst stimulation (TBS) was performed 20 min after stable baseline was attained.
 Representative traces are shown in each panel, before TBS induction (black) and 40 min after TBS (grey).
 (C, D) Quantitative analysis of normalized fEPSP slopes at 40–60 min post TBS for (A), respectively (B).
 All data are expressed as mean ±SEM. *p<0.05, **p<0.01.
-Statistical analysis was performed using one-way ANOVA followed by Tukey’s post-hoc test (C, D).10.7554/eLife.40048.019Figure 8—source data 1.inhibition counteracts Aβ-induced LTP suppression in ApoE4-KI mice.
+Statistical analysis was performed using one-way ANOVA followed by Tukey’s post-hoc test (C, D).

 ## Discussion